 The importance of having this technology

-- The efficiency of the launch vehicle depends on how much weight it can carry for with a particular amount of fuel.
+- The efficiency of the launch vehicle depends on how much weight it can carry with a particular amount of fuel.
 Currently, Indian rockets carry a huge quantity of oxygen (approx.200 tons) that is nearly 85 percent of the rocket mass and it gets burnt during the atmospheric flight phase of the rocket.
-Use of Scramjet would help to reduce the weight of launch vehicle and increase the speed.
+The use of Scramjet would help to reduce the weight of the launch vehicle and increase the speed.
 It would help India to do more with a limited space budget.

-- Satellite launching business is gaining momentum and Antrix Corporation (the Commercial wing of ISRO) has been launching satellites at a lower cost when compared to other players.
+- The satellite launching business is gaining momentum and Antrix Corporation (the Commercial wing of ISRO) has been launching satellites at a lower cost when compared to other players.
 This can be further augmented by using Scramjet Engine which would help to minimize the cost.

-- Scramjet engine can be used to augment ISRO’s reusable launch vehicle (RLV).
+- Scramjet engines can be used to augment ISRO’s reusable launch vehicle (RLV).

-In a nutshell, development of Scramjet engines is an important milestone in ISRO’s endeavor towards its future space transportation systems.
-Air breathing propulsion is a solution for a powered long return cruise flight necessary for reusable launch vehicles.
-In addition to this, DRDO has been working on to develop Brahmos II Cruise Missile based on the same scramjet technology.
-This calls for the faster development of ramjet or scramjet technologies which would help India to execute advanced space missions in future.
-Also, it will add colors to our much hyped Make In India initiative.
+In a nutshell, the development of Scramjet engines is an important milestone in ISRO’s endeavor towards its future space transportation systems.
+Air-breathing propulsion is a solution for a powered long return cruise flight necessary for reusable launch vehicles.
+In addition to this, DRDO has been working on developing the Brahmos II Cruise Missile based on the same scramjet technology.
+This calls for the faster development of ramjet or scramjet technologies which would help India execute advanced space missions in the future.
+Also, it will add colors to our much-hyped Make In India initiative.